Flag of Northern Ireland

 The only official flag for Northern Ireland is the Union Flag, the flag of the United Kingdom; there is no official local flag that represents only Northern Ireland.
 The flying of various flags in Northern Ireland is a significant sectarian issue, with different communities identifying with different flags.

 The Ulster Banner was used by the Northern Irish government from 1953 until the government and parliament were abolished in 1973.
 Since then, it has had no official status.
 However, it is still used as the flag of Northern Ireland by both loyalists and unionists and to represent Northern Ireland internationally in some sporting competitions, like the Commonwealth Games.

 The Saint Patrick's Saltire represents Northern Ireland indirectly as Ireland in the Union Flag.
 It is sometimes flown during Saint Patrick's Day parades in Northern Ireland and is used to represent Northern Ireland during some royal events.

-In recent years, there have been calls for a new, neutral flag for Northern Ireland, most recently as a recommendation by the Commission on Flags, Identity, Culture and Tradition in December 2021.
+Since at least as early as 2013, there have been calls for a new, neutral flag for Northern Ireland, including as a recommendation by the Commission on Flags, Identity, Culture and Tradition in December 2021.

 Flag of the Government of Northern Ireland (1924–1973)

 The Ulster Banner, also known as the Red Hand Flag or the Ulster Flag (not to be confused with the provincial Flag of Ulster), was the flag that was granted a royal warrant for use to the Government of Northern Ireland in 1924.
 In common with other British flags, any civic status of the flag was not defined in law.

 The Government of Northern Ireland was granted arms by royal warrant and had the right to display these arms on a flag or banner.
-This right was exercised for the coronation of Queen Elizabeth II in 1953 when the banner was flown for the first time over Parliament Buildings in honour of Elizabeth's visit.
-Also during her visit, on July 1, 1953, the Minister for Home Affairs announced that, while the Union Flag was the only standard officially recognised, those who wished to have a distinctive Ulster symbol might use the banner.
+This right was exercised for the coronation of Queen Elizabeth II in 1953 when the banner was flown for the first time over Parliament Buildings in honor of Elizabeth's visit.
+Also during her visit, on 1 July 1953, the Minister for Home Affairs announced that, while the Union Flag was the only standard officially recognized, those who wished to have a distinctive Ulster symbol might use the banner.
 When the Parliament of Northern Ireland was dissolved by the British government under the Northern Ireland Constitution Act 1973, the flag ceased to be used by a body with a royal warrant but remains the only flag to date which represents Northern Ireland at international level in sport.

 Since the Northern Ireland government and parliament were abolished in 1972, the use of the Ulster Banner among loyalists has increased.